Farmer's Guide to EQIP: Funding for Farm Conservation

 The most competitive applications address the NRCS’s existing resource concerns on the land.

 EQIP grants are ranked and awarded based on resource concerns.
 State conservationists from your state technical committee decide what your region’s priorities are each fiscal year.
 That’s why the strongest applicants are those that already have a solid idea for a project that is also in line with the priority resource concerns of the state.
-If you’re looking for guidance on what those concerns are in your area, a FarmRaise team member can help you.
+If you’re looking for guidance on what those concerns are in your area, talk with an NRCS employee at your local office.

 You’ll Need a Farm Number